UnexpectedFeature/unexpectedfeature.github.io/source/_posts/Explaining-Node-based-workflow-for-AI-image-generation.md

 *What you don't want to see.
 More or less...*

-This is conditioning but in the opposite way.
-You can use it to tell the model what you don't want to see in the image or to steer it towards a specific style.
+This is conditioning but in the opposite (negative) way.
+You can use it to tell the model what you don't want to see in the image.

 Everything I said about conditioning applies to negative conditioning as well.
 Only that with negative conditioning the model will try to have the derived vectors from the tokens to be as distant as possible from the current latent image.